 The NVH Service will read this value periodically, and will latch a fault condition for the duration of the power cycle.
 Its latched status will be considered when setting the Enable ANC Req VIN; as depicted in the Partitioning of Fault/Mute Logic diagram in the NVH Runtime section.

-The status of this value will be available via Diagnostics DID.
+The status of this value will be available via Diagnostics.

 Final Windw Open VIN